openservicemesh/osm-docs/content/en/docs/guides/ha_scale/perf-scale.md

 There is not much difference between pod-rollout time and stable time in terms of memory usage.
 Memory is primarily used to store xDS configurations, which is highly relevant to the mesh scale.
 The memory usage is also roughly proportionally increasing along with the mesh scale.
 In our scenario, <b>it takes around 1MB of memory for every one pod added to the mesh.</b>

+#### Sidecar injection

+Sidecar injection speed is also measured.
+In the test, we keep one `osm-injector` and `osm-controller` pod respectively.
+With the default resource quota, OSM adds around 100 pods/minute to the mesh.
+At this moment, `osm-injector` hits its CPU resource limit at 0.5 cores.

+After increasing its resource quota to 2 cores, OSM adds around 200 pods/minute. `osm-injector` uses up to 0.8 cores during the test where CPU quota is no longer the bottleneck.

+To further increase the sidecar injection speed, it is recommended to scale upo the `osm-injector` Kubernetes deployment.

 ### Data Plane

 By looking at the collected metrics, in our testing scenarios, resource consumption of data plane sidecars does not change much along with the mesh size.
-At stable time, the average CPU usage is close to 0 and average memory usage is around 50MB.
+At stable time, the average CPU usage is close to 0 and average memory usage is around 140MB.
 CPU usage is related to request processing and memory usage is related the size of Envoy configuration stored locally.
 These two factors do not change with the mesh scale.

 ### Other Scenarios